Top 5 Running Shoes for Overpronation: Reviews & Tips for 2019

 Really these shoes fit like a glove and are a good choice for anyone seeking the top running shoes for overpronators on the market today.
 They're available in a ton of color choices too, which is always a nice thing.

-I wanted to feature runners for anyone who suffers from moderate to severe overpronation.
+I wanted to feature some great runners for anyone who suffers from moderate to severe overpronation.
 If you do, you'll want a set of motion control running shoes that actively work to counteract the excessive roll in your gait.